BibleAquifer/ACAI/README.md

 * Biblica/Clear-Bible's [speaker-quotations](https://github.com/Clear-Bible/speaker-quotations), an attempt to identify the original language words, in both the Old and New Testaments, translated as quotations (material using “double” and ‘single’ quotation marks) in various English Bibles.
 It also attempts to associate speakers with the quotations, where possible, using data from Faith Comes By Hearing.
 * United Bible Societies' _UBS Dictionary of Biblical Hebrew_ (UBSDBH) and _UBS Dictionary of the Greek New Testament_ (UBSDGNT).
 See [SemanticDictionary.org](https://semanticdictionary.org/) for an implementation and the git repo [ubs-open-license](https://github.com/ubsicap/ubs-open-license) for data (English, French, Spanish, and Chinese).
 Macula Hebrew and Greek encode domains and references from these resources at the word level for most OT and NT words.
 * United Bible Societies' _Thematic Lexicons_.
 The UBS recently (March 2025) issued their highly useful _Thematic Lexicons_ under an open license.
 There are three Thematic Lexicons, one for _Flora_ (plants), one for _Fauna_ (animals), and one for _Realia_ (man-made things).
 These are available in the [ubs-open-license](https://github.com/ubsicap/ubs-open-license/tree/main/flora-fauna-realia) github repo.
+* United Bible Societies' _Key Term_ data from Paratext.
+This is used by permission.
 * openbible.info [Bible Geocoding Data](https://github.com/openbibleinfo/Bible-Geocoding-Data)
 * Robert Rouse's [theographic-bible-metadata](https://github.com/robertrouse/theographic-bible-metadata) (aka [viz.bible](https://viz.bible))
 * [STEPBible](https://www.stepbible.org) [TIPNR](https://github.com/STEPBible/STEPBible-Data/blob/master/TIPNR%20-%20Translators%20Individualised%20Proper%20Names%20with%20all%20References%20-%20STEPBible.org%20CC%20BY.txt)
   * Patristic Text Archive [JSON/XML versions of TIPNR](https://github.com/PatristicTextArchive/tipnr_data) (with persons and places separated)
 * Copenhagen Alliance [versification-specification](https://github.com/Copenhagen-Alliance/versification-specification).
 Bible references within this data reflect the 'ORG' scheme specified by the Copenhagen Alliance.
 This means that Old Testament references assume the versification structure of the Hebrew Bible, and New Testament references assume the structure of the Greek New Testament.
 For use with translations, the references may need to be be converted to the Copenhagen Alliance 'ENG' scheme.
 The repo cited above has information and sample code for how to achieve that; if assistance is needed please contact us.

-Each of these sources are available as CC-BY-4.0 or CC-BY-SA-4.0 licensed data.
+Unless mentioned otherwise, each of these sources are available as CC-BY-4.0 or CC-BY-SA-4.0 licensed data.